 This has long been a necessary precaution in order to avoid car theft, but it's important to make sure that your key is as far from the front door as possible so its signal can't be picked up.

 As hacking devices get more sophisticated, they may be able to pick up signals from further away.

-This may seem a bit excessive, but a metal box could be the best place to store your keys overnight as the metal could block the signal being detected.
+A metal box – though it may seem excessive – could be the best place to store your keys overnight as the metal could block the signal.
 A Faraday pouch or container, which is lined with layers of metallic material, works in the same way.

 "Despite progresses in anti-theft technology, thieves are always coming up with new ways to make off with your vehicle.

 "We are urging all of our customers to keep their keys a safe distance from the door and consider storing them in a metal box.
 While this may seem like an extreme solution, relay theft is an extreme practice."